soveran/toro/README.md

 the passed string to the response.
 A similar helper is called `html`: it takes as an argument the path to an `ECR` template and renders its content.
 A lower level `render` method is available: it also expects the path to a template, but it doesn't modify the headers.
-There's a json helper method expecting a Crystal generic Object and has an optional status parameter, it will call the to_json serializer on the generic object.
+There's a `json` helper method expecting a Crystal generic Object.
+It will call the `to_json` serializer on the generic object.
+Please note that you need to require JSON from the standard library in order to use this helper (adding `require "json"` to your app should suffice).

 Status codes
 ------------